|Home Current Issue Archive Subscribe/Renew About Us Contact Us|

 <strong>Jason Allen-Paisant</strong> is a Jamaican writer who lives in Leeds.
 A lecturer in the School of Languages, Cultures and Societies at the University of Leeds, he teaches and does research around cultural memory in the African diaspora.
 ‘Walking with the Word Tree’ is part of a book-length project that examines relationships between black existences and the woods.

-Jason Allen-Paisant's work featured in PN Review comprises one contribution of poetry.
+Jason Allen-Paisant's work featured in PN Review comprises one contribution of poetry and one article, over a period of three years.